Planar algebras for the Young graph and the Khovanov Heisenberg category: Planar algebras

 is considered a function of loops of signature $(+,-,+,-,-,+)$ whose values are given by

-The following result holds for an arbitrary harmonic function on the Young graph and recover the second relation in (\ref{eq:KHrelation3}) in the setting of a planar algebra. \begin{prop} Let $f$ be a harmonic function on the Young graph and $(P,Z^{f})$ be the corresponding planar algebra.
+To obtain the planar algebra $(P,Z^{f})$, it sufficed to assume that the function $f$ is positive real valued.
+Here, we add a further assumption that $f$ is harmonic.
+With this assumption, we may recover the second relation in (\ref{eq:KHrelation3}) in the setting of a planar algebra.
+This is analogous to the loop removing in the case of a bipartite graph~\cite{jones2000planar}. \begin{prop} Let $f$ be a harmonic function on the Young graph and $(P,Z^{f})$ be the corresponding planar algebra.
 As an element of $P_{\ul{\emptyset}}$,

 is a constant function on $\bY$. \end{prop} \begin{proof} For an element of $P_{\ul{\emptyset}}$, we may omit the external disk.
 With this convention, we have

 The equality follows from the harmonicity of $f$. \end{proof}